KeerthanaVijekumar/sit725-2024-t2-prac08/README.md

 ### 1.3.
 Search for Dog Walkers
 - Owners can search for dog walkers based on location.
 ### 1.4.
 Booking Services
-- owners can book service for the selected dog walker.
+- Owners can book service for the selected dog walker.
 ### 1.5 Booking Notifications
 - Notifications for bookings, updates, and cancellations are sent to dog owner.
 ### 1.5.
-Real-Time view
+Real-Time View
 - The profile information will be updated dynamically based on the logged-in user.
 ### 1.6.
 Reviews
 - After a dog walk, owners can leave reviews and ratings for dog walkers.